The Banking Regulation Review: Portugal

 Its key innovations are: (1) the adoption of a single type of financial company; (2) important changes to cross-border transactions; (3) new transparency and conflict of interest policies; and (4) new regulatory and supervisory powers for the BOP.

 Outlook and conclusions

-While the Portuguese economy continued to recover for the seventh consecutive year up to 2019, the coronavirus pandemic, which emerged in the first quarter of 2020, introduced a number of real economic, political and social problems, while also affecting the Portuguese banking industry.
-Although there has been a decrease in risk premiums and the sovereign debt rating stands at BBB with a stable outlook,9 the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
+While the Portuguese economy continued to recover, the coronavirus pandemic, which emerged in the first quarter of 2020, introduced a number of real economic, political and social problems, while also affecting the Portuguese banking industry.
+Although there has been a decrease in risk premiums and the sovereign debt rating stands at BBB (high) with a positive outlook,12 the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
 Budgetary consolidation, high indebtedness levels, the banking sector itself and the implementation of structural reforms pose some downside risks to a sustainable recovery.